i05nagai/memorandum/language/english_speaking.md

 * influence
     * You're a bad influence on her
 * put
+    * put out
+        * (esp. of a woman) to agree to have sex
+        * I wasn't going to put out just because he'd pay for dinner
+    * put out sth
+        * move away
+            * to move a part of your body away from the rest of you
+            * she put out her hand to shake mine
+        * injure
+        * stop burning
+            * to stop sth that is burning from continuing to burn
+            * be sure to put out your campfire before you go to sleep
+        * publish
+        * spend
+            * to spend money
+            * I'll be putting a lot of money out when I buy my house
     * put sb on the spot
         * if you put sb on the spot, you cause them embarassment or difficulty by forcing them at that moment to answer a difficult question or make an important decision
         * Mira rather put the boss on the spot by asking him when he was going to give us a pay rise.